 Mentioning discounts in the subject lines is another excellent way to motivate customers to open your emails.
 It helps your messages stand out, compels your customers to view them, and delights them into making purchases.

-Check out this email from Barista & Co, a UK-based coffee roaster, to its subscribers, offering them a treat.
+Check out this email from Barista & Co, a UK-based coffee roaster offering its subscribers a treat.
 The minimal design gives this email message a clean look.
 Further, it piques the recipients’ curiosity by not revealing the offer right away.

 Barista & Co. uses an engaging phrase ‘free gift’ in the subject line that acts as a very compelling CTA and encourages customers to open the email.
 The email lacks fluff and delivers the intended message without beating around the bush.

-5. Re-engage inactive Customers with a Seasonal Campaign
+9. Re-engage Inactive Customers with a Seasonal Campaign

-Leverage the timing and context of a particular season, event, or holiday to tap into customers’ associated needs and emotions and re-engage them.
-Align seasonal email campaigns with various seasons to offer customers compelling deals.
+Leverage the timing and context of a particular season, event, or holiday to reconnect with past customers by talking about the season.
+Align such email campaigns with the need of the hour to offer seasonal customers compelling reasons to come back.

 Freshly diverts its customer’s attention to its offering before the Black Friday sales actually begin.
 It keeps its customers engaged with this amazing offer, thereby remaining on top of its customer’s minds during the sale season.

 Sending follow-up product recommendations to customers is yet another powerful way to personalize their shopping experience and increase the likelihood of a repeat purchase.
-Analyze your customers’ purchase history and browsing behavior to send targeted follow-up product recommendations and enhance customer experience.
+Analyze your customers’ purchase history and browsing behavior to send targeted follow up email with product recommendations.

 For example, Good Eggs sends emails containing new product recommendations to customers.